Skip to content

 KL730DemoGenericDataInference

-This example show the usage of the API kp.inference.generic_data_inference_send() and kp.inference.generic_data_inference_receive().
+This example shows the usage of the API kp.inference.generic_data_inference_send() and kp.inference.generic_data_inference_receive().

-Please refer this document for the detail information.
+Please refer to this documentation site for detailed information.

 Info